 4. Ditch the disposables

-It’s no secret that the paleo diet doesn’t do the planet any favours.
 A 2018 report from Oxford University claimed that giving up meat and dairy is “the single biggest way” to reduce your environmental impact.
-But if the idea of a halloumi-free future is too much to bear, even reducing your consumption by just 20% could make a significant dent in your carbon footprint—not to mention a few quid.
-So take things one day at a time, literally, with the Meat-Free Monday pledge.
-Once you discover how close a Beyond Meat burger tastes to the real thing, you might be able to conquer Tuesday too.
+But if the idea of a halloumi-free future is too much to bear, even reducing your consumption by just 20% could make a significant dent in your carbon footprint—not to mention a few bucks.

-Ever since David Attenbrough raised the alarm in Blue Planet II, single-use plastic has become the villain of our shopping baskets.
+Ever since David Attenborough raised the alarm in Blue Planet II, single-use plastic has become the villain of our shopping baskets.
 Swerving it isn’t always easy—especially during these hyper-hygienic times—but some simple swaps can help you cut down your consumption.

 10. Repair, reuse, recycle, reduce

 Memorize the four Rs of sustainable behavior, and put them into practice whenever you can: